zxc916684603/ecs/intl.en-US/Pricing/Billing of network bandwidth.md

 -   If an ECS instance needs to access the Internet by using its own Internet IP address, you must purchase Internet bandwidth while creating the instance.

-    **How to purchase**: When [creating an ECS instance](../../../../intl.en-US/Quick Start for Entry-Level Users/Step 2.
+    **How to purchase**: When [creating an ECS instance](../../../../reseller.en-US/Quick Start for Entry-Level Users/Step 2.
 Create an instance.md#), in the **Network Billing Method** section, select **Assign public IP**.

 -   If your ECS instance is in a VPC network and you want to use an EIP \(Elastic IP address\) to access the Internet, you only need to purchase the EIP service.
-For more information about the EIP service, see [EIP address related documentation](../../../../intl.en-US/Product Introduction/What is Elastic IP Address?.md#).
+For more information about the EIP service, see [EIP address related documentation](../../../../reseller.en-US/Product Introduction/What is Elastic IP Address?.md#).

     **Note:** If your ECS instances access the Internet by using an EIP address, you must not select **Assign public IP** when you create an instance.

-## Payment options {#section_rkc_xtk_zdb .section}
+## Payment options {#section_s3c_v5x_kfb .section}

-You can pay for Internet bandwidth by using any of the following payment options:

--   Credit card or a PayPal account bound to your account.
--   A data transfer plan.
-You can purchase a plan and deduct the traffic usage from it.
-For more information about data transfer plans, see [SSD Cloud Server ECS Starter Package Plan](https://www.alibabacloud.com/starter-packages/general).
+Credits are used to pay for the network bandwidth.

 ## Bill calculation example {#section_tkc_xtk_zdb .section}